Henry Fielding is a literary legend; the 18th century author of the classic ‘Tom Jones’. In 1754, he witnessed a kitten go overboard.

 Named after the street where Fielding’s court was located, the Bow Street Runners began as six officers, trained in law enforcement by Fielding himself.

 They were to gather clues, apprehend suspects, and patrol the streets of the area, keeping the peace.
-They were bound by a strict code of conduct, and worked in the job full-time; municipal authorities had relied on part-time, and reserve police, or the army, for law enforcement previously.
+They were also bound by a strict code of conduct, and worked in the job full-time; municipal authorities had relied on part-time, and reserve police, or the army, for law enforcement previously.

 The Bow Street Runners reduced crime in their area significantly, and the idea was adopted in other areas across London.